-Some general comments on the objects of figure 3, figure 4, and figure 5 are in order.
-First, in the top panel for each figure we have the path of the log of the nominal price for the CPI and of the path of the log of the nominal price of the aggregate input.
-We normalize the price of the nominal input so that at the time of the cost shock, both the core CPI and the price of the aggregate input are equal.
+Some general comments on the objects of figures 3, 4, and 5 are in the same order.

+First, in the top panel for each figure, we have the path of the log of the nominal price for the CPI and of the path of the log of the nominal price of the aggregate input.
+We normalize the price of the nominal input so that, at the time of the cost shock, both the core CPI and the price of the aggregate input are equal.
 The time of the cost shock is labeled t = 1, and time is measured in years for the first and third panels.
 Second, in the middle panel for each figure we have the invariant distribution for the price gaps at steady state and its version right after the cost shock, but before the price changes.
-In the horizontal axis we have indicated the values of $\underline{g}, g^, \overline{g}$.
-The price gap is measured in log point deviations, so that g = 0.1 represent 10% log point difference between the static maximizing markup and the markup corresponding to that value of g.
-We have shaded in red the distribution of price gaps right after the cost shocks.
-This shaded area measures the fraction of firms (or products) that change prices per year.
-This is defined as follows: we take the fraction of firms (or products) that change prices per model period and then we divided it by the
+In the horizontal axis we have indicated the values of g, g^, \overline{g} .
+The price gap is measured in log point deviations, so that g = 0.1 represents 10% log point difference between the static maximizing markup and the markup corresponding to that value of g.
+We have shaded in grey the distribution of price gaps right after the cost shocks.
+This shaded area measures the fraction of firms (or products) that change prices on impact, i.e., at the time of the cost shock.
+Third, the bottom panel displays the average number of price changes per year.
+This is defined as follows: we take the fraction of firms (or products) that change prices per model period and then we divide it by the length of the model period.
+In the plot we display a centered monthly moving average of this number.23 We take a monthly moving average for comparability with the Argentine data, which uses monthly frequency, and also to smooth out the large jump.
+Note that at the time of the increase of the cost, these frequencies increase smoothly for about a month due to the fact that we use a centered moving average.

-15To be clear, for $\pi = 2.5$ annual continuously compounded rate, we have that the monthly compounded rate is $(e^{2.5/12} - 1) \times 100 \approx 23$.
+^{22.} To be clear, for π =2.5 annual continuously compounded rate, we have that the monthly compounded rate is $(e^{\frac{2\pi}{12}} - 1) \times 100 \approx 23$.